 The Brandeis Master of Arts in Teaching (MAT) program is a full-time, 12-month graduate program for students with strong liberal arts backgrounds, including recent college graduates, career-changers and others with significant life experience, to become highly qualified, licensed classroom teachers.
 The program combines two summers of study on the Brandeis campus with a nine-month internship in a public elementary or secondary (middle or high) school or a Jewish day school, in the Boston area.
 The MAT program leads to the initial license to teach in Massachusetts, which has reciprocity with 44 other states and the District of Columbia.
 Candidates for the MAT degree are expected to satisfy all of the requirements for initial teaching license in their field, including the Massachusetts Test for Educator Licensure (MTEL).
 Prospective MAT students interested in teaching at the elementary level may choose to apply to either the concentration in Public Education at the Elementary Level or the Jewish Day School/DeLet concentration.
 Students interested in teaching in middle schools or high schools (secondary) may choose to apply to the Secondary concentration in a specified teaching field (currently: English, history, biology, chemistry, physics or Bible/Tanakh).

-The Harvard Teacher education Program (TEP) helps candidates understand the diverse and unique challenges of today's urban classrooms and prepares them to assume new leadership roles within our schools.
+Three Teacher Education Programs at Harvard University help teacher candidates understand the diverse and unique challenges of today's urban classrooms and prepares them to assume new leadership roles within our schools.
 The work of the Harvard Teacher Education Program is guided by the overarching question, "What does it mean to be an effective educator of urban youth?"
-The Program's six standards provide candidates with a framework for 11-month, intensive study of this question.
+The three programs include the Undergraduate Teacher Education Program (UTEP), the Teaching and Curriculum (TAC) program and the Harvard Teacher Fellows program (HTF).

-The centerpiece of the Program is extensive fieldwork in urban middle- and high-school classrooms.
+The TEP program is a graduate degree program that awards a Master’s degree and a Massachusetts teaching credential to teach at the middle and/or high school level in same fields as listed above.
+The centerpiece of the TEP Program is extensive fieldwork in urban middle- and high-school classrooms.
 TEP candidates begin their fieldwork by team-teaching during the Summer Component at the Cambridge-Harvard Summer Academy, under the direction of a carefully chosen mentor.
-During the fall, interns spend increasing time observing and teaching in Cambridge and Boston schools under the mentorship of experienced teachers.
-Fieldwork culminates during the spring term with a full-time, 13-week practicum.
-Candidates receive additional support through a unique Advisory structure, designed to bridge theory and practice and deepen Interns’ reflective abilities.
+During the fall, interns spend increasing time observing and teaching in Cambridge and Boston schools under the mentorship of experienced teachers while enrolled in classes at the Graduate School of Education and in the Faculty of Arts and Sciences.
+Students complete their practicum in the spring and receive additional support through a unique Advisory structure, designed to bridge theory and practice and deepen Interns’ reflective abilities.

-For additional information about TEP, interested applicants should visit the Program website (www.gse.harvard.edu/tep) and/or contact Susan Kandel, TEP Program Coordinator (email@example.com; 617-495-8854).
+For additional information about TEP and UTEP please visit the Program website (www.gse.harvard.edu/tep) and/or contact Susan Kandel, TEP Program Coordinator (email@example.com; 617-495-8854).
+For information about the Harvard Teacher Fellowship Program please visit the Program website (www.gse.harvard.edu/htf) and/or contact Eric Shed, HTF Program Director at Eric_Shed@gse.harvard.edu : 617-496-6026

 The Philadelphia Teacher Residency (PTR) program is a unique teacher preparation program to prepare science, technology, engineering and math [STEM] recent graduates and professionals to teach math and science in Philadelphia schools.
 Prior to the academic year, Residents spend 2 months taking graduate level courses at the University of Pennsylvania Graduate School of Education (UPenn GSE) and volunteering in youth-serving organizations within Philadelphia communities.
 Subsequently, for an entire high school calendar year, program participants (Residents) learn at-the-elbow of experienced teachers in their high school classrooms.
 At the same time, Residents continue coursework to earn both a Master's Degree as well as Pennsylvania teacher certification.
 After the Residency-year of preparation, graduated Residents teach in the School District of Philadelphia (SDP) for at least three years.
 During this time, PTR provides ongoing professional development activities.